 For many wine lovers, the greatness of a red wine is largely defined by its capacity to age.
 And not just to age, but to age interestingly.
-For all their merits, Sauvignon Blanc or Beaujolais are essentially uniform and don’t gain much from ageing, barring them from the pantheon of great wines.
+For all their merits, Sauvignon Blanc or Beaujolais are essentially uniform and don’t gain much from the ageing process, barring them from the pantheon of great wines.
 As Hubert de Boüard of Château Angélus puts it: ‘A great wine is a film, not a snapshot.’

-Many red wines develop complexity with age – Barolo, Burgundy, Bandol – but Bordeaux pulls off that particular trick more often than most.
+Many red wines develop complexity with the ageing process– Barolo, Burgundy, Bandol – but Bordeaux pulls off that particular trick more often than most.
 Ageability is the stuff of which connoisseurship is made.
 The old cellar books of former Oxford don Professor Saintsbury and his acolytes were exercises in comparisons of famous vintages; the merits of an 1870 could be played off against the charms of the 1875s.
 It’s the vinous equivalent of an addiction to Wisden.
 You would need a chemist to explain precisely why a wine alters as it ages.
 Probably the most important element is the interaction of oxygen with the wine.

 No doubt dry extract, mineral compounds, remaining bacteria in the wine, acidity and alcohol also play their subtle parts.
 Aromas as well as flavours change with age, and colour may shed its youthful purple robe in favour of a more mellow garnet.
 One might suppose that a healthy dose of press wine, with its more overt tannins, would also affect ageability, but Anthony Barton of Château Léoville- Barton questions this.
 ‘When we prepare our blends, we find that the one with a little but not too much press wine is usually the best.
 But I don’t believe that the proportion of press wine affects longevity one way or the other.’
 During the ageing process, Bordeaux does not age uniformly.

 Any time one tastes a wine, it has made a further shift along its line of development.
 This is frustrating for guidance-hungry consumers when the same wine is rated differently by critics at various stages of its development.
 Moreover, subjective factors come into play.
 It is easy to underestimate – because it’s impossible to quantify – the impact of mood and temperature on tasting.
 The same row of wines tasted at 15˚C or 18˚C is highly likely to yield different results.
 Minor impairments such as colds, jet-lag, bad temper and hangovers can alter one’s perception and appreciation.
 A claret first becomes available for assessment during the en primeur tastings (in the year following the vintage), when by definition the wine is only partly formed.
 Choose an analogy: it’s a sketch, a pre-teen, a child painted in adult clothing by Velázquez.
 A year or so later the wine is assembled, bottled and released, and ready for a fresh assessment.
 It’s an adult wine.

 After that, endless variables come into play.
 Some clarets shut down after bottling, sometimes for three years or more.
 This means their aromas become suppressed, and the fruit quality subdued.
 One senses the wine rather than enjoys or savours it.
 But other wines shine out radiantly for a few years after bottling – and then shut down.
 In a horizontal tasting across a particular vintage, some wines will be less expressive than wines tasted alongside them and, consequently, may be under appreciated.
 Much depends on the vintage.

 De Boüard notes that the 2000 Angélus is only just beginning to emerge from its shell, whereas the 2001 and 2004 are already more accessible.
 ‘The bigger the vintage,’ recalls Barton, ‘the longer the shut-down period is likely to be.
 I remember the 1989 stayed closed for quite a few years.
 But some other good vintages such as 1985 didn’t shut down that much.
 And my uncle told me that the great 1929s, which were very long lived, drank well throughout the 1930s.’

 Once the wine is in bottle, storage during the ageing process becomes important.
 I recently had the privilege of tasting some very old vintages of Yquem.
 The bottles came directly from the château, so the wines were at their very best.
 That is the exception rather than the rule.
 Valued wines, especially first growths, are traded.
 A mature Lafite bought at auction may have crossed many an ocean from merchant to customer and back again.
 Most red wines are robust and can take a good deal of punishment, but even a mighty Latour might wilt after an ordeal by heat in a container ship en route for Shanghai.

 All this supports the adage that there is no such thing as a great old wine, just a great old bottle.
-Once a wine has reached maturity, its survival becomes something of a lottery.
+Once a wine has reached maturity during the ageing process, its survival becomes something of a lottery.
 Devotees of costly tastings of rare vintages know how frequently a pair of bottles of the same wine can differ enormously, usually as a consequence of storage or cork condition.
-As a Bordeaux ages it takes on certain characteristics.
+A Bordeaux during the ageing process takes on certain characteristics.

 Whether or not you like those secondary characteristics will define whether or not you are beguiled by older wines, especially as tones of leather and game become more apparent.
 There is no law that states that an old, or mature, wine is ‘better’ than or preferable to a young, fruity wine.
 Wine lovers who admire the vibrancy and attack of a young claret are entitled to that preference.
 Vintage also plays an enormous part in the ageing capacity of Bordeaux.
 A touch of herbaceousness was often part of the profile of a young claret.
 Full phenolic ripeness was rare, though global warming and more rigorous viticulture are now making it the rule rather than the exception.
 But in the past, when harvesting was less selective and the vagaries of an autumnal climate meant that there would usually be some varieties or vineyard blocks that would not ripen fully, a slight greenness was almost inevitable.